OlenaPosternak/OlenaPosternak/README.md

 ## Hi, I'm Olena 👋

-I'm a Front end developer with 1 year of experience.
+I'm a FrontEnd developer with 1 year of experience.
 I can collaborate effectively within a team, but I'm also equally capable of working independently when the situation demands it.
 Currently, I'm interested in becoming a strong FrontEnd or even FullStack developer.
 Ready for challenging tasks, interesting projects and new opportunities.
 ##